Satyashrimali/smart-diet-recipe-generator/README.md

-# Smart Diet Recipe Generator

-## Project Overview

-The Smart Diet Recipe Generator is a web application that helps users find healthy meal options based on the ingredients they have in their fridge.
-Instead of searching for recipes manually, users can enter the available ingredients, and the application will suggest suitable diet-friendly recipes.

-This project aims to make healthy eating more convenient and practical, especially for students and individuals who want quick meal ideas without extra grocery shopping.

----

-## Purpose of the Project

-The main goal of this project is to build an interactive web application that uses a public API.
-It will demonstrate key JavaScript concepts like fetching data and creating a responsive user interface.
-The project also seeks to solve a real-life problem by helping users make healthier food choices using what they already have.

----

-## API Used

-This project will use the **Spoonacular API**, which provides detailed recipe data, including ingredients, nutritional information, and cooking instructions.
-The API allows users to search for recipes based on ingredients, making it suitable for this project.

----

-## Planned Features

-* **Search Functionality**
-  Users can enter ingredients they have to search for recipes.

-* **Filtering Options**
-  Recipes can be filtered based on criteria such as calorie count, diet type (e.g., vegetarian), or other health preferences.

-* **Sorting Options**
-  Users can sort recipes by factors like calories, preparation time, or relevance.

-* **Recipe Display**
-  Each recipe will show details like name, image, ingredients, and nutritional information.

-* **Loading Indicator**
-  A loading state will appear while data is fetched from the API.

-* **Responsive Design**
-  The website will be optimized for both mobile and desktop screens.

-* Toggle
-  Dark mode and light mode toggle

----

-## Technologies Used

-* HTML
-* CSS
-* JavaScript
-* Fetch API

----

-## Future Enhancements (Optional)

-* Save favorite recipes using local storage

-* Pagination or infinite scrolling for better performance

----
+Smart Diet Recipe Generator
+Project Overview

+The Smart Diet Recipe Generator is a web application that helps users discover healthy meal ideas based on ingredients they already have.
+Instead of manually searching for recipes, users simply enter items available in their fridge, and the application suggests diet-friendly recipes that can be prepared using those ingredients.

+This project focuses on making healthy eating easier and more practical—especially for students and busy individuals who want quick meal ideas without needing to buy additional groceries.

+Purpose of the Project

+The primary goal of this project is to build an interactive web application that integrates with a public API.
+It demonstrates core JavaScript concepts such as data fetching, dynamic UI updates, and responsive design.
+Additionally, the project addresses a real-world problem by helping users make healthier food choices using available ingredients.

+API Used

+This project uses the Spoonacular API, which provides comprehensive recipe data including ingredients, nutritional information, cooking instructions, and images.
+The API supports searching recipes by ingredients, making it ideal for generating personalized diet-friendly meal suggestions.

+Planned Features
+Ingredient-Based Search

+Users can enter one or more ingredients they currently have and retrieve matching recipes.

+Filtering Options

+Recipes can be filtered based on:

+Calorie range
+Diet type (vegetarian, vegan, etc.)
+Health preferences
+Sorting Options

+Users can sort recipes by:

+Calories
+Preparation time
+Relevance
+Recipe Display

+Each recipe card will display:

+Recipe name
+Image
+Ingredients list
+Nutritional information
+Preparation details
+Loading Indicator

+A loading state will appear while recipe data is being fetched from the API.

+Responsive Design

+The application will be fully responsive and optimized for both mobile and desktop devices.

+Dark/Light Mode Toggle

+Users can switch between dark mode and light mode for better accessibility and user experience.

+Technologies Used
+HTML
+CSS
+JavaScript
+Fetch API
+Future Enhancements (Optional)
+Save favorite recipes using Local Storage
+Pagination or infinite scrolling for improved performance Advanced nutrition filters (protein, carbs, fat)
+Meal planning feature
+Shopping list generator